 If you don’t wish to manage your personal budget yourself, the council can do it for you based on your needs and wishes.
 Alternatively, you can set up a user-controlled trust, which means your money is managed for you by someone such as a friend, family member, solicitor or service provider.

 You should always receive advice and support from the council to help you make an informed decision.
 There are a range of brokerage services being set up by voluntary organisations to help people to plan how to use their personal budget, which can be used alongside support from the council.

-Download the Self-directed support: Direct Payments and Personal Budgets factsheet (PDF 361 KB)
+Download the Direct payments and personal budgets in adult social care factsheet (PDF 361 KB)

 Download the factsheet Paying for care and support at home (PDF 231 KB)

 Set your location to see what Age UK offers in your local area.

 A download is a document (like a research report, a leaflet, or an application form) that can be transferred from our website to your computer.
 You can download a file, view it on your screen, print it, or save it to your computer.